LearnWithLlew/RefactoringToCleanerCode.net/Course.md

     1. Make similar things identical
     2. Surround each `if` with a block
-    3. Make each class non-static
+    3. Apply Refactoring Combo: Provable Undo to make non-static
-    4. Apply Refactoring Combo: Make non-static
+    4. Make each class non-static
-    5. Extract local variable
+    5. Extract local variables
     6. Extract interface
-    7. Many-of-one
+    7. Use base type
-    8. Use base type
+    8. Many-of-one
     9. Apply interface and move to many
     10. Extract list of scorers
     11. Extract apply scorers